Understanding Your Winter Electric Bill

 - Use a programmable thermostat to automatically adjust the temperature based on your schedule.
-It’s best to not change the temperature more frequently than 8-hour increments and keep the temperature above 60ºF, but lowering your thermostat 7-10º overnight or while you’re at work can help reduce your energy bill.
+It’s best to not change the temperature more frequently than 8-hour increments and keep the temperature above 60ºF, but lowering your thermostat 7-10º when you’re gone for extended periods of time can help reduce your energy bill.

 - If your HVAC is older and in need of repair, consider replacing it with an energy-efficient model.